Please book activities as far in advance as possible to avoid disappointment.

 Subject to availability.

-For the intrepid traveller, what better way to marvel at the unspoilt landscape of the Lowveld than from the air?
+Marvel at the unspoilt landscape of the Lowveld than from the air.
 We work with two providers of micro-light flights who offer a range of flight options along the course of the Crocodile River (the southern boundary of the Kruger National Park) or over a local, private game reserve.
 As with all wildlife watching experiences, nobody can guarantee what you may or may not see: but the view will be spectacular and the experience unforgettable.
 Flights are of course subject to availability and weather conditions.

 Approximate Prices to be Confirmed on Application